 - Medicare Advantage should be an option wherever you live in Texas

-Medigap, which is an alternative to Medicare Advantage and supplemental insurance to help you handle the costs of Original Medicare, is also available to Texas.
+Medigap, an alternative to Medicare Advantage, is also available to Texas and can help you handle the costs of Original Medicare.

 Medicare Plans in Texas